Evaluating Concrete Quality with Electrical Resistivity Test

 Bulk Resistivity

-Bulk resistivity uses a two-point technique, meaning that two electrodes are used to send and read the current flow in a concrete sample.
+Bulk resistivity uses a two-point technique.
+This means that two electrodes are used to send and read the current flow in a concrete sample.
 In this method, a hardened concrete specimen is placed between two parallel electrode plates which transmit an alternate current (AC).
 The resistivity is calculated as an average of the entire material between the plates in a matter of seconds.

 bulk resistivity